apache/parquet-format/VariantShredding.md

 }
 ```

+The Parquet columns used to store variant metadata and values must be accessed by name, not by position.

 The series of measurements `34, null, "n/a", 100` would be stored as:

 | Value   | `metadata`       | `value`               | `typed_value` |